FFFF-0000h/Tech-Scrolls/README.md

 ## O

+- **object**: a type that refers to a compound value where you can set properties (named locations) that each hold their own values of any type.

-- **Object-Oriented Programming**: A programming paradigm that organizes software design around data, or objects, rather than functions and logic.
+- **Object-Oriented Programming (OOP)**: A programming paradigm that organizes software design around data, or objects, rather than functions and logic.

 - **objective**: a metric that your algorithm is trying to optimize.